-- 507.3.1 Legal Counsel-The president shall appoint the legal counsel.
-The legal counsel shall be an ex officio member of the Board of Directors, Executive Committee, and Legislation Committee. - 507.3.2 Special Assignments-The president may make special assignments that are deemed necessary to carry out the duties of the president and shall provide a written description of duties to the Board of Directors. - 507.3.3 Liaisons-The president may appoint liaisons to other organizations to further the interests of USMS.
+- 507.3.1 Coordinators-The president, with the concurrence of the Executive Committee, may appoint coordinators.
+The Board of Directors may grant a coordinator the same rights and responsibilities as the chairs of standing committees.
+A coordinator, with the concurrence of the president, may appoint a working group to assist the coordinator. - 507.3.2 Legal Counsel-The president shall appoint the legal counsel.
+The legal counsel shall be an ex officio member of the Board of Directors, Executive Committee, and Legislation Committee. - 507.3.3 Special Assignments-The president may make special assignments that are deemed necessary to carry out the duties of the president and shall provide a written description of duties to the Board of Directors. - 507.3.4 Liaisons-The president may appoint liaisons to other organizations to further the interests of USMS.
 The president shall provide a written description of duties to the Board of Directors.